As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 Types of Life Insurance in Canada

-Life insurance policies are of two types: term life or whole life.
+Life insurance options in Canada include two main types: term life and whole life.

 Term Life Insurance